Ishikapbhatt/CDEC-B52/Linux.md

 /media — — It is used as a mounting point for removable area. such as USB drives

-/mnt — — It is used as a temprary mounting point
+/mnt — — It is used as a permanent mounting point

 /opt — — It is most installed third party software.